How to Update Your Existing Nutrition Labels to 2020 FDA-Format

-Usually when you want to create a label for your food product, you would begin with the recipe and enter the ingredient, identify the measurement and apply it to your analysis.
+Usually, when you want to create a label for your food product, you would begin with the recipe and enter the ingredient, identify the measurement and apply it to your analysis.
 However, if you already have your nutrition reporting completed and only require a label format update, another nutrition analysis just isn’t necessary.
 So why waste your time?

-By repurposing the existing software features within the LabelCalc program, you can enter your nutrition information, identify your ingredients and translate your format in just a couple steps.
+By repurposing the existing software features within the LabelCalc program, you can enter your nutrition information, identify your ingredients and translate your format in just a couple of steps.
 Check it out.

 Enter Your Nutrition Information

 Skip right over the create-a-recipe option and scroll right down to the tab on your dashboard labeled “External Ingredients”.
 Typically this is the place where you would enter unique ingredients that could not be found in our general or branded databases.
 However, in the case of a completed label that needs an update, we treat it like it’s an ingredient by filling in the same nutrition information fields.

 The form looks just like this: